kurtosis-tech/kurtosis/docs/core-lib-documentation.md

 RunStarlarkResponseLine
 -----------------------

-This is a union object representing a single line returned by Kurtosis' Starlark executor.
-All Starlark execution endpoint will return a stream of this object.
+This is a union object representing a single line returned by Kurtosis' Starlark runner.
+All Starlark run endpoints will return a stream of this object.
 Each line is one of:

 ### [StarlarkInstruction][starlarkinstruction] `instruction`